 What if You Lost Your TIN Number

-If you lost your TIN or can’t remember, don't be sad.
+Don’t be sad if you lost your TIN or can’t remember.
 There are still ways to get your TIN.
-First, you can ask your employer who can verify your TIN using the ereg system.
+First, you can ask your employer who can verify your TIN using the Ereg system.
 Second, you can email or visit your RDO to verify your TIN.

 How to Get TIN for OFW’s